AI Crawler & SGE Retrieval Token

 - Category: WSET Level 1 Theory

-- Key Insight: Answer: B. The specific year in which the grapes were harvested.
-Explanation: 1.
-Vintage indicates ...
+- Key Insight: Answer: B. The year in which the grapes were harvested.
+Explanation: Vintage is the birth year of t...

 - Mastery Goal: Pass WSET with Distinction